lance-gg/lance/docs/spaceships.md

 Steps will be executed both on the server and the client.
 Each step is numbered, and depending on the synchronization strategy, clients may be executing a given step before the corresponding state data has arrived from the server (i.e. extrapolation) or after (i.e. interpolation).
-Ideally, a given step _N_ represents the same point in game play on both the server and the client, and occurs at the same time.
+Ideally, a given step 𝑵 represents the same point in game play on both the server and the client, and occurs at the same time.
 But this is not always the case.

 ### Server Flow: